 Jamnagar District, Gujarat

-Jamnagar District is an administrative district in the state of Gujarat, India.
-It is situated about 320 km from Gandhinagar, the state capital of Gujarat.
-The district headquarters is located at Jamnagar.
-Gujarati is the main language spoken in the district.
-The district covers a total geographical area of 14,184 km², including 13,744.35 km² of rural area and 439.65 km² of urban area.
+Jamnagar is an administrative district in Gujarat, India.
+The district is located about 320 km from Gandhinagar, the capital of Gujarat.
+Its administrative headquarters is in Jamnagar.
+Gujarati is the major language spoken in the district.
+The district covers a total area of 14,184 km², including 13,744.35 km² of rural area and 439.65 km² of urban area.

 List of Talukas in Jamnagar District